 We use the term "Culture First" a lot at Culture Amp.
-We use it both to describe a type of organization (a "Culture First company"), and as a descriptive term (‘We believe to be successful, you need to put culture first’).
-It's also our mission - both for our company, and those we work with - to grow Culture First companies.
+We use it both to describe a type of organization (a "Culture First company") and as a descriptive term (‘We believe to be successful, you need to put culture first’).
+It's also our mission - both for our company and those we work with – to grow Culture First companies.

 How the Culture First movement has evolved

 Putting culture first means turning traditional boardroom conversations upside down.
-Instead of concentrating first on the end result (profits to shareholders), a Culture First company focuses first on employees as the driver of that performance.
+Instead of concentrating first on the end result (profits to shareholders), a Culture First company focuses primarily on employees as the driver of that performance.

 Fifty years ago, conventional wisdom had firms loading their board with lawyers and accountants and concentrating almost exclusively on finance and risk.
 Balance sheets and P&Ls were the only tools management had to track how the business was performing.
-Management thinking was “if we can make it cheaper, or faster, or better, profits will increase.”
+Management thinking was, “if we can make it cheaper, faster, or better, profits will increase.”

 A Culture First boardroom doesn’t look like that.

-Fast-forward to a few decades ago and that same management thinking had become all about the customer.
+Fast-forward to a few decades ago, and that same management thinking had become all about the customer.
 Lawyers and accountants were joined at the board table by marketing specialists.
-The management thinking shifted to “make the customer experience good and the profits will follow.”
+The management thinking shifted to “make the customer experience good, and the profits will follow.”

 A Culture First boardroom doesn’t really look like that, either.